 If I could change one thing, I would have probably chosen to study Human Resources earlier on during my bachelors.
 However, my education in Accounting still helps me in my daily work.
 In general, all experiences in the past have helped me grow into the person that I am today.

-This question is probably being asked to actually detect whether you have been totally honest on your resume.
+This question is probably being asked to actually detect whether you have been totally honest on your CV.
 However, if you quickly answer that nothing is a lie on your resume, you might look overly defensive.
 As if you are actually trying to hide something.

 I believe that to point of a CV is to show yourself in a good light.
 However, I believe that lying or overexaggerating is wrong, so I personally would not do that.
-But as you can see on my resume, I have highlighted my achievements at company XYZ to make them more prominent on my resume.
+But as you can see on my resume, I have highlighted my achievements at company XYZ to make them more prominent on my CV.